Kishor900/JLCPCB-PCB-for-self-balancing-robot/README.md

-# robotics
+# Self Balancing Robot PCB Board Powered by JLCPCB.COM
-This repo conists of robotics projects and pcb designs
+This repo conists of robotics project NON-Arduino version Self balancing robot PCB

 # How to upload ?
 1. Clone or download the gerber file from this repo